 - 17 volts

-Natural Light’s fan is a quick solution to soaring attic (and whole house) temperatures.
-The kit contains everything you need to install it—even a tube of caulking, although you might want to have extra on hand just in case.
+Natural Light’s solar attic fan is a quick solution to soaring attic (and whole house) temperatures.
+The solar attic fan kit contains everything you need to install it—even a tube of caulking, although you might want to have extra on hand just in case.

-It may not be the greatest to look at, aesthetically speaking, but the point of the fan is to move stale air around, and it does the job well.
-Whenever light hits the solar panel, the fan will begin to turn.
+This solar attic fan may not be the greatest to look at, aesthetically speaking, but the point of the solar attic fan is to move stale air around, and it does the job well.
+Whenever sunlight hits the solar panel, the fan will begin to turn.
 When the sun goes down, the fan will stop.

-For example, below a certain temperature, you cannot activate the fan, and unless you wire the fan to your home’s power, you lose power as soon as you lose the sun.
+For example, below a certain temperature, you cannot activate the solar attic fan, and unless you wire the attic fan to your home’s power, you lose power as soon as you lose the sun.
 You need not worry about this fan as it comes with a 25-year warranty and this 25-year limited warranty fan is a top rated solar attic fan and is of high quality.

 - 14-inch fan housing